prometheus/alertmanager/docs/configuration.md

 A configuration reload is triggered by sending a `SIGHUP` to the process or sending an HTTP POST request to the `/-/reload` endpoint.

+## Limits

+Alertmanager supports a number of configurable limits via command-line flags.

+To limit the maximum number of active and pending silences, use the `--silences.max-silences` flag.
+You can limit the maximum size of individual silences with `--silences.max-per-silence-size`, where the unit is in bytes.

 ## Configuration file introduction

 To specify which configuration file to load, use the `--config.file` flag.